Last Updated on

 [Also Read: 3 Months Old Baby Care]

-Even at the 3 month mark, no other vaccinations are necessitated by the doctor as long as all the previous vaccines around the 2 month mark have been successfully administered.
+At 3 months, no other vaccinations are necessary as long as all the previous vaccines that are given at 2 months mark have been successfully administered.

-As your baby grows, he begins to understand that certain sounds and what they make you feel go hand in hand.
-This is especially true with certain words and the same can be demonstrated to them in a fun-filled game.
-Using words like “clap” or “bang” and making that noise while doing a relevant facial expression can help your kid connect all the three.
-By understanding that when you clap your hands and say “clap clap”, they will attempt to do the same to show you, when you say clap.
+As your baby grows, he will begin to understand that certain sounds.
+To help them understand different sounds and the words used for them, you can say ‘clap’ or ‘bang’ and make the clapping sound or banging sound so that your baby can form a connection between the word and its sound.
+By understanding that when you clap your hands and say “clap clap”, your child will attempt to do the same to show you.
 Babies learn a lot by mimicking us and giving them more opportunities to do the same is necessary.
 This can also be done with nursery rhymes or any favourite song of their kid, which brings together the excitement of listening to their favourite music and clapping along to it.

-If your baby is able to hold his head up a little bit and sit up with good support, you can further strengthen your bond with him.
-Sitting cross-legged on a soft mattress, let your kid sit in the centre between your stomach and the crossed feet.
+If your baby is able to hold his head up a little bit and sit up with good support, here’s another activity you can try for his social and emotional development.
+Sit cross-legged on a soft mattress and make your kid sit in the centre, between your crossed feet.
 Then, either bend over him or use a soft blanket to cover the both of you and make soft sounds.
 Open up the blanket and make different sounds to make your child laugh.
-If your spouse or other child is around, you could play peek-a-boo but join your baby in it as well.
+Your child will love this peek-a-boo game!

 [Also Read: 3 Months Old Baby Games and Activities]

 Certain kids might pick up a few things later than other kids.
-But if your kid has barely any signs of growth, response, or recognition, such as eyes failing to follow you, or absolutely unaffected by music or sounds, it is important to get your doctor to take a look at your child.
+But if your kid shows barely any signs of growth, response, or recognition, such as eyes failing to follow you, or absolutely unaffected by music or sounds, it is important that you consult a doctor.

 Previous Week: 11 Weeks Old Baby